 Info-only configurations are commonly setup in tandem with

 $WebRemoteUserAuth.
 This lets your web server handle authentication (usually for SSO) and

 RT::Authen::ExternalAuth ensures user data is updated every time someone logs in.

-RT::LDAPImport provides no authentication, but is useful alongside authentication because it provides user data and group member synchronization from any LDAP source into RT.
+RT::Extension::LDAPImport provides no authentication, but is worth mentioning because it provides user data and group member synchronization from any LDAP source into RT.
 It provides a similar but more complete sync solution than RT::Authen::ExternalAuth (which only updates upon login and doesn't handle groups).
 It may be used with either of RT's external authentication sources, or on it's own.← Back to index